 - Secondly, I will use a web scraping tool, Octoparse, to build a Tripadvisor scraper and crawl these countries’ travel data.

 - Finally, I am going to pack my baggage and head to the destination that fits my travel taste most!

 So, where can an American go for travel now?

 Geo Map generated by mapchart.net

-This article by CNN listed the destinations that are open to the U.S.(the list might be updating now and then).
+This article by CNN listed the destinations that are open to the U.S.(the list might be updated now and then).

 What I wanted to do is to pull all the country names on this web page down into a spreadsheet so I can paste them into Octoparse to get more specific data from Tripadvisor.

-This is extremely helpful when you want to get a list of URLs or a list of data, which you want to paste and search on another platform, or import into a data analytics software for analysis.
+This is extremely helpful when you want to get a list of URLs or a list of data, which you want to paste and search on another platform or import into data analytics software for analysis.

 Now that I have got the text list of destinations, I am going to build a TripAdvisor scraper to get specific data about these places.